rohit-0409/ChipperBOT/README.md

 - HTML5
 - CSS3 (Grid + Flexbox)
 - JavaScript (coming soon)
-- Responsive design (no media queries!)
+- Responsive design (no media queries so far!)(Its looking good tho i will stil use it to change few things.
+But it mostly very responsive and looks in the all the devices.)

 ## 🌱 What I Learned